 And you can usually expect your Traditional Black Eyed Peas served with a condiment or two.
 A little hot pepper sauce, for sure, and if you’re lucky and can find the little pots of Chili Sauce (not the bottles of Heinz) that’s what you want.
-What you really really want!
-Ugghh!
-Spice Girls.
-It made me think of their song, Wannabe!
+What you really, really want!
+That made me think of the Spice Girls, Wannabe!
 Now that’s gonna be stuck in your head!
 Don’t click on it, fair warning!
 Haha!

 Making Traditional Black Eyed Peas:

-It doesn’t really matter what kind of pork is used; that’s up to you: a ham bone from Christmas is ideal, a couple of ham hocks or jowls (smoked are great), a bit of fat back or bacon or a combination.
+It doesn’t really matter what kind of pork is used; that’s up to you: a ham bone from Christmas is ideal, a couple of ham hocks or jowls (smoked are great), neck bones or smoked brisket bones or smoked turkey drumsticks if you don’t “do” pork.
+Even a bit of fatback, pork belly or bacon.
+Or a combination of any of those things.
 The important thing is to give the pork a good head start before the beans are added or your peas may be done before the pork is falling off the bone tender.
-I don’t brown anything unless I’m using a bit of fatback or bacon, I generally cook it first, then add in the onion to the bacon fat when I saute it, just for a little extra flavor.
+I don’t brown anything unless I’m using a fatback or bacon, I generally cook it first, then add in the onion to the bacon fat when I saute it, just for a little extra flavor.

-I always try to soak my beans or peas overnight rather than using a quick soak method (they really do come out better) and I like to use Cook’s Illustrated’s method of brining the peas.
+I always try to soak my beans or peas overnight rather than using a quick soak method (they really do come out better) and I like to brine my peas, a method I picked up from Cook’s Illustrated’s, and I have a post all about Brining & Soaking Beans.
 There’s a video towards the bottom of the page.
 It really does make a difference in the final dish and the peas turn out beautifully.
 Thank you Cook’s for dispelling the bean and salt myth!